Ordisian/Software-Project/README.md

 - FireBase

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE.txt](LICENSE) file for details.
+See [LICENSE](LICENSE.txt) for details.